aws-samples/aws-genomics-workflows/docs/index.md

     We **strongly** recommend following the [IAM Security Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)for securing your root AWS account and IAM users.

+## Setting up an AWS environment for genomics

+There are several services at AWS that can be used for genomics.
+In this tutorial, we focus on [AWS Batch](http://aws.amazon.com/batch).
 AWS Batch itself is built on top of other AWS services, such as [Amazon EC2](https://aws.amazon.com/ec2) and [Amazon ECS](https://aws.amazon.com/ec2), and as such has a few requirements for escalated privileges to get started from scratch.

 For example, you will need to be able to create some [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 AWS [Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

 We have provided some [CloudFormation](https://aws.amazon.com/cloudformation/) templates to make the initial environment setup less painful.
 We show how to use these in [step 2](#step-2).